SilverMonkeyGmbH/v5_docs/Manual/Packaging/index.rst

 See the general Site Configuration for the definition of the files that will be parsed while executing copy jobs.

+ .. note:: The copy jobs will be executed in the context of the deposited sccm account.

 ================================================================
 Package parameters
 ================================================================